Art > AAA artist grant

 Candidates are invited to propose projects that engage with any of the following:

-• Artists’ personal archives: scrapbooks, letters, diaries, photo-albums, etc.
+• Artists’ personal archives: scrapbooks, letters, diaries, photo albums, etc.

 • Public libraries, databases, inventories